Best Halloween Bundt Cake for a Spooky Party

 Step One: Preheat oven to 350 degrees and spray a 9in 12 C bundt pan with pam baking spray.

-Mix in about 4-7 drops of red gel food coloring into one of the cake mix bowls.
+Mix 4-7 drops of red gel food coloring into one of the cake mix bowls.
 Pour about ¼ of the none colored cake batter into the bundt pan.

 Step Three: Bake in the oven for 25-35 minutes or until a toothpick comes out clean.
-Allow cooling in the bundt pan for 15 minutes before flipping over onto a flat serving platter.
+Allow cooling in the bundt pan for 15 minutes before flipping onto a flat serving platter or cooling rack.

 Allow to set for 15 minutes before enjoying.

 This fun monster bundt cake makes more than enough leftovers!
-Just be sure to store once the cake cool and add to a airtight container.
-You can store it at room temperature or place it in the fridge.
+Just store once the cake cools and add to an airtight container.
+You can keep it at room temperature or place it in the fridge.

 Eat within 3-4 days for best results.

 It’s all about the bundt cake pan!
-Once you flip the pan upside down, you’ll see the difference between a bundt cake vs any other cake.
+Once you flip the pan upside down, you’ll see the difference between a bundt cake and any other cake.

 A great way to keep it moist and delicious is to store it with a lid or plastic wrap covering it.